nixworks/public/news/2014/09/8/index.md

 ##### Hurricane Norbert
 ### [The remnant of Hurricane Norbert causes heavy flooding in the state of Arizona leading to the declaration of a state of emergency and causing one death. ](/news/2014/09/8/the-remnant-of-hurricane-norbert-causes-heavy-flooding-in-the-state-of-arizona-leading-to-the-declaration-of-a-state-of-emergency-and-causin.md)
-_Context: state of emergency, Arizona, Hurricane Norbert_
+_Context: state of emergency, Hurricane Norbert, Arizona_

 ##### Edinburgh
 ### [Speaking in Edinburgh, former Prime Minister of the United Kingdom Gordon Brown sets out a timetable for transferring more powers from Westminster to the Scottish Parliament in the event of a No vote in the forthcoming independence referendum. ](/news/2014/09/8/speaking-in-edinburgh-former-prime-minister-of-the-united-kingdom-gordon-brown-sets-out-a-timetable-for-transferring-more-powers-from-westm.md)
-_Context: Prime Minister, independence referendum, Gordon Brown, Edinburgh, Scottish Parliament, Parliament_
+_Context: Edinburgh, Scottish Parliament, Gordon Brown, Prime Minister, independence referendum, Parliament_

 ## [Previous Day...](/news/2014/09/7/index.md)